KPerlman/KPerlman/README.md

 </div>

 <h2>:skunk: Hi there!</h2>
-I am currently a computer science student at NYU Shanghai from California who hopes to one day figure out how to center a div.
+I am currently an electrical engineering and computer science student who hopes to one day figure out how to center a div.

 Watch out!
 I might actually start using github soon :eyes: